 Care Ministry looks forward to serving you and caring for you as the Covid 19 quarantine passes.
 Much of what Care Ministry does will stay the same but some aspects will need to be adjusted.
 Please continue reading below to see how some ministries will be altered until the Covid crisis passes.

-- Telecare – Called each family in the directory, offering prayer and scripture, and asking for any prayer or praise requests.
+- Telecare – Each family in the directory will be called throughout the year, offering prayer and scripture, and asking for any prayer or praise requests.

 • The Prayer and Care Page will no longer be printed on a weekly basis.
 All prayer and praise requests should be submitted online here or emailed to firstname.lastname@example.org.
 In order to receive the prayer and praise requests, consider becoming a member of the e-prayer team.
 Contact Joyce Young, Director of Care, via email or at 717-285-5156 ext 222 for more details.

 • Food Cupboard and response to community needs –The food cupboard is open Tuesday and Thursday mornings by appointment only.
-Monthly drive-by-pick-up events will take place monthly through October so that we can distribute fresh fruit, dairy and produce purchased from Blessings of Hope.
-Our continued ability to do this depends on continued donations to Care Ministry.
+Our continued ability to host drive-by events distributing fresh fruit, dairy and produce will depend on continued to Care Ministry.
 Thank you for your support.

 • Food Cupboard Donations – Donations can be dropped off at the church each week when you come to worship.
 Please leave the donations on the cart as you enter the building.
 Donations can also be dropped off at the office entrance Monday through Friday mornings.
 Follow this link to see a list of the needs.
 This list will also be available each Sunday and can be obtained when you enter the building.